phrasal verbs with "up" and

 invent a story or lie

-She knew she was in trouble, so she made up a story
+She knew she was in trouble, so she made up a story about going to the movies with her friends.

 Move down